Space X

 Elon Musk’s Stake

-Largest shareholder, holding approximately 42% to 50.5% of shares.
+Largest shareholder, holding approximately 42% of shares.

 Controls 78% of voting rights, significantly influencing strategic direction.